Department of Teacher Evaluations and Licensure

 Component 1: Achievement

 The State Board of Education has approved options for teachers and principals for the 15 percent achievement measure component that reflects those measures that showed a relationship to student growth and that could be returned in a timely manner.
 Teachers will meet with their principals early in the school year to choose a 15 percent measure and set clear and rigorous goals.
-For a list of approved options - Achievement Worksheet
+For a list of approved options - Achievement Measure Worksheet 2019-2020

 Component 2: Growth